-At forty-seven years old, my metabolism has slowed down several times.
-As a child, you could count my ribs up to my chest.
-(I always had a big chest.)
+At forty-nine years old, my metabolism has slowed down several times.
+As a child, you could count my ribs up to my pecs.
+(I always had big pecs.)
 Also, I had nice abs my whole life.
 I can’t go without them now!

 There was a time I lived off of pasta and burgers.
 I had skin issues but didn’t know why at the time.
 Those days are long gone!
 The more I got into exercising, the more I got into eating right as well.
-At first, I could eat what I wanted as long as I exercised enough.
+At first, I could eat what I wanted as long as I exercised enough and I had a great body.
 I don’t know when that changed??

 Now I eat a very stringent diet, which led me to stumble onto magic!
 I never knew how good I could feel!
 I always lived a life just like every other day and didn’t feel great but assumed chronic fatigue and brain fog were normal.
 The other thing is I was clueless I had chronic fatigue and brain fog.
 It wasn’t until I got the nutrients and ketosis I needed before I realized how crappy I felt before.

 I started tracking everything I ate, and I will show you how I did it.
 Now that I know what the other side is like, I could never go back!
 This diet is like the movie “Limitless” but for the mind and body!
 Here’s what a ketogenic diet can do for you and how to do it properly, but first…